 The Kalona Connection

-I was exhausted and embarrassed with my parents dragging my sisters and I form cult to cult to learn more secrets.
+I was exhausted and embarrassed with my parents dragging my sisters and I from cult to cult to learn more secrets.
 They “knew secrets no one else knew”.
 I just wanted to be normal!

 It’s a small world, isn’t it?

 The couple owned a health food store in Kalona.
-In the 50’s “health food” and “organic” was not popular at all.
+In the 50s “health food” and “organic” were not popular at all.
 We would go to Kalona to get our whole wheat bread and other dried food.
-Every other kid in my lunch room ate Wonder bread.
-My new secret now was hiding my ugly brown bread form my class mates
+Every other kid in my lunchroom ate Wonderbread.
+My new secret now was hiding my ugly brown bread from my classmates

-My family’s friend were rouge Amish.
+My family’s friend was rouge Amish.
 They kicked over the traces of some of the Amish religion.
 The Amish stay with the old ways.
 They don’t drive.
 They don’t have phones.
 They use buttons to fasten their clothes.
 The women wear white bonnets.
 They do not have electricity.
 They still speak German.- low German I think.
 This family did not have electricity.
-The father did drove a car.
-They were very personable business people who talked to members out side of the Amish community like my parents and other in Natural Foods.
+The father did drive a car.
+They were very personable business people who talked to members outside of the Amish community like my parents and others in Natural Foods.
 The parents were looking for something different.
 I learned about a different way of living.

-A good time was had by all- sort of- I was uncomfortable about being what some of the CA boys called “Beverly Hillbillies”.
+A good time was had by all- sorts of- I was uncomfortable about being what some of the CA boys called “Beverly Hillbillies”.
 I did not like the way I got “hit on”.
-When we weren’t at camp the older youth were drinking and were more promiscuous than it was acceptable in Iowa The CA girls made fun of how I dressed.
-I did not fit in- but all in all I have an amazing spiritual experience.
+When we weren’t at camp the older youth were drinking and were more promiscuous than it was acceptable in Iowa The California girls made fun of how I dressed.
+I did not fit in but all in all, I have an amazing “spiritual” experience.

-The Washington, Iowas youth made several more trips to church camp in CA. more of our youth traveled out there.
+Washington, Iowa’s youth made several more trips to church camp in California.
+Then. more of our youth traveled out there.
 It was such a thrill!
-And we learned so much about the love of god and being baptized in the Holy Spirit and speaking in tongues. ( Pentecostal Holy roller experience ) We were on fire for God.
+And we learned so much about the love of God and being baptized in the Holy Spirit and speaking in tongues. ( Pentecostal Holy Roller experience ) We were on Fire for God.

-We went back home.
+We, the kids, went back home.
 Some had graduated from high school- I was younger so still in high school.
-It was decided that it was time for the CA youth to visit Iowa and bring back the new and exciting things that god had revealed to John Robert Stevens. ( The Bless-In, auras, -spiritual principals that god was gifting us.
-On another topic most of these new spiritual awakening things were taught to jrs by a witch in the church but John lead us to believe God had reveal to only him.
-These were occult techniques I now know.
-But, who knew back in late ’60’s?
+It was decided that it was time for the California youth to visit Iowa and bring back the new and exciting things that God had revealed to John Robert Stevens. ( The Bless-In, auras) the spiritual principles that god was gifting us.

-Over Winter Break the California Youth group got on a plane and came to Iowa for the first time. ( 2 of the youth group members father was top official I of an air-line- this made them very special to Iowa kids.)
+Over Winter Break the California Youth group got on a plane and came to Iowa for the first time. ( Two of the youth group members’ father was top official of an airline- this made them very special to Iowa kids.)